Loan Fraud 101: What You Need To Know To Protect Yourself From Scammers

 If someone has opened a credit card in your name without your knowledge, you’ve been a victim of third-party fraud.
 Other examples of this loan fraud include:

-- Credit card fraud: Credit card fraud refers generally to any fraud pertaining to the use of a credit card, such as fraudulent charges or chargeback fraud.
+• Credit card fraud: Credit card fraud generally refers to any fraud involving the use of a credit card, such as fraudulent charges or chargeback fraud.

 Loan fraud red flags